rmrk-team/rmrk-docs/docs/syncing.md

 If these remarks are not looked at in order and formed into one, single **consolidated** state, we cannot be sure the operations are legitimate.
-Because the remarks can happen on different blocks (months apart even), fetching them and then consolidating them takes a lot of time you don't have an already synced node, and a pre-consolidated dump which you could simply append to.
+Because the remarks can happen on different blocks (months apart even), fetching them and then consolidating them takes a lot of time if you don't have an already synced node, and a pre-consolidated dump which you could simply append to.

 Thus, there are several ways to get up to date with RMRK state.